 Why online instead of in person?

 Online and telephone consultation/counseling has been shown to be as effective as in-person meetings.
-It works best for me to have what I call a “portable lifestyle” so I can spend time with family on both coasts.
-And hopefully it will work well for you because you can avoid traffic and transitions and can get consultation from the comfort of your own home.
+Hopefully it will work well for you because you can avoid traffic and transitions and can get consultation from the comfort of your own home.